-Managing the relationships between services and ‘logical’ cloud-native Applications is required to begin the process of aggregating Software Composition Analysis and supply chain data to a higher level.
+Managing the relationships between services and ‘logical’ cloud-native Applications is required to begin the process of federating Software Composition Analysis and supply chain data to higher organizational levels.
 In this context, we define these terms as follows:

-An update to a Component has an immediate impact on all ‘logical’ Applications that consume it.
-For example, a new microservice version released into a cluster automatically creates a new version of the consuming ‘logical’ Application.
-No Application build was required.
+An update to a Component immediately impacts all applications, domains, and environments that consume it.
+For example, a new component version released into a cluster automatically creates a new version of the consuming ‘logical’ applications.
+No application build was required.

-In fact, a single microservice update could cause multiple ‘logical’ Application versions to be created.
-For each new ‘logical’ Application version, new Software Composition Analysis reporting must be done.
-This means that the tracking of the many-to-many relationships between Components and ‘logical’ Applications must be automated and stored in a central location.
+In fact, a single microservice update could cause multiple ‘logical’ application versions to be created.
+For each new ‘logical’ application version, new Software Composition Analysis reporting must be done.
+This means that tracking the many-to-many relationships between components and ‘logical’ applications must be automated and stored in a central location.

-In a cloud-native, microservice architecture, you will find yourself asking several important questions, such as:
+In a decoupled architecture, several important questions need answers, such as:

 - “Why is there a new version of my ‘logical’ Application?”